COVID-19 Case Counts (Last updated 9/17/20 at 1:54 PM)

 As of Thursday, March 26, SEARHC will be updating screening criteria to include testing of all patients with a fever and cough, regardless of travel or exposure history.
 This reflects the realization that there is community-spread occurring in our state.

 Following on the heels of advice issued by the state on April 3, the Sitka Unified Command on April 17, 2020, recommended that all Sitkans wear cloth face coverings in public settings.
 This is because 1) COVID-19 is transmitted in respiratory droplets, and 2) You may not know if you've got it (i.e. you can be "asymptomatic").
 Cloth face coverings protect others from an infection that you may not know you have.
-Volunteers have been sewing masks in Sitka.
-To get one, email firstname.lastname@example.org, or call 747-1899.
-Masks have also begun showing up on store shelves in town.
+Volunteers have been sewing masks in Sitka, at no cost.
+You can find them on Facebook at https://www.facebook.com/groups/679536292853581/

 🌐 Do you feel fully informed about the pandemic?
 Do you feel prepared?
 Do you want to contribute to policy decisions?